Justin-Sawyer/recipes-and-deliveries/README.md

 #### Recipes

 # Deployment

-The deployment process listed below assumes that you have
-1. A GitHub Account
-2. A Heroku Account
-3. A Stripe Account
-4. An Amazon AWS Account

-## Clone this GitHub Repository

 ## Deploying to Heroku
 ### Create the app at heroku.com
 1. Create app and give it a name, then select your region.